 Living a low-cost lifestyle means solar panels for the production of the majority of the electricity used.
 I did finally relent and have electrical service installed, but it is mainly used for powering a window air-conditioner on hot days.
 The solar panels provide most of the rest of my electrical needs, which are kept very low by LED lights, efficient appliances, and of course mindfulness (turning lights off when not being used and eliminating phantom loads).

 Living a low-cost lifestyle means using wood for heat.
 So far the deadfall in the 3 wooded acres, plus contributions from neighbors needing some thinning, has provided all the wood needed to heat the barn.
-With zero insulation in the bottom floor, and a well-insulated loft, the workshop stays livable and the loft is quite warm and cozy on the coldest days.
+With zero insulation in the bottom floor, and a well-insulated loft, the workshop stays comfortable and the loft is quite warm and cozy on the coldest days.

 This writing is a work in progress.
 The main thing I would like to convey is that it is possible and not that difficult to provide for one’s own needs and live comfortably on a meager energy budget — and how gratifying the change can be.
 We have been conditioned to believe that our major needs (electricity, gas, water, sanitation, shelter) must all be purchased a la carte from the “experts,” and that sizable monthly payments for said services are an inescapable fact of life.
 I have to admit, it took significant time and effort on my part to disabuse myself of this notion.
 More on this another day…